Tusk (album): Recording

 After the studio was built, Buckingham queried Fleetwood about recording some songs at his home studio.
 Fleetwood acquiesced, but told Buckingham that the other members of Fleetwood Mac would need to be integrated during the recording sessions.
 For certain songs, Buckingham played a Kleenex box as a snare drum and had Fleetwood overdub his own drums over Buckingham's demos.
 Several of Buckingham's songs were recorded at his home studio on a 24-track machine with him playing all of the instruments, including "The Ledge", "Save Me a Place", and "That's Enough for Me".

 Caillat recalled that Buckingham's nature in the recording studio was the source of some tension: "He was a maniac.
 The first day, I set the studio up as usual.
 Then he said, 'Turn every knob 180 degrees from where it is now and see what happens.'
 He'd tape microphones to the studio floor and get into a sort of push-up position to sing.
 Early on, he came in and he'd freaked out in the shower and cut off all his hair with nail scissors.
 He was stressed."
-Compared to the sonics of the Rumours album, which featured tighter dynamics, the engineers aimed to achieve a darker sounding album by aiming for fuller low frequencies and a higher treble.
+Compared to the sonics of the Rumours album, which featured tighter dynamics, the engineers aimed to achieve a darker sounding album by aiming for fuller low frequencies and more treble.
 To accomplish this, they recorded the album at a magnetic tape speed of 30 inch per second with the use of a Dolby noise-reduction system to reduce tape hiss.
 Buckingham was interested in starting a solo career during the making of Tusk and according to Caillat had threatened to leave Fleetwood Mac; the rest of the band acquiesced to Buckingham's desire to create a more experimental album in an effort to appease him.
 Caillat later expressed his disapproval of Buckingham's proclivity for harsher textures and said that he attempted to bury some of these sounds in the mix.

 Production costs rose beyond a million dollars, far more than Rumours.
 Regarding the album's production costs, guitarist Lindsey Buckingham stated: "During the making of Tusk, we were in the studio for about 10 months and we got 20 songs out of it.
 Rumours took the same amount of time.
 It [Rumours] didn't cost so much because we were in a cheaper studio.
 There's no denying what it cost, but I think it's been taken out of context."